wp-plugins/ab-video/readme.txt

 Contributors: AndreasBa73
 Tags: video, embed, movie, shortcode, plugin, clip, vimeo, youtube, dailymotion Requires at least: 2.5
-Tested up to: 3.0.1
+Tested up to: 3.0.3
-Stable tag: 1.2.1
+Stable tag: 1.2.2

-Allows the user to embed Youtube, Vimeo or Dailymotion movie clips by entering a shortcode ([youtube] / [vimeo] / [dailymotion) into the post area.
+Allows the user to embed Youtube, Vimeo or Dailymotion movie clips by entering a shortcode ([youtube] / [vimeo] / [dailymotion]) into the post area.

 Video options are supported as short code attributes.